 If you purchase a package of five-to-six stories (or more), we’ll provide designed spreads for you to print and use as flyers—for university open days, conferences, and other events.

-Stories of Australian Science is an online collection and annual printed storybook that brings together the best of the previous year’s science discoveries, prize-winners and top achievers.
+Stories of Australian Science is a collection that brings together the best of the previous year’s science discoveries, prize-winners and top achievers.

 Having your story told in this publication is a great way to promote your organisation’s research, prize winners or top scientists to many key people in the media, science and science policy.